Helping users stay motivated on their fitness journey through personalized support.

 The Process

-I immersed myself in research, uncovering users' frustrations, behaviors, and motivations to gain a comprehensive understanding of their needs and design a user-centric solution.
+I immersed myself in research, uncovering users' frustrations, behaviors, and motivations to define the core problem.

-I started by conducting in-person interviews with potential users to explore their challenges in maintaining a healthy lifestyle, uncover their motivations, and identify their fitness needs.
-Through affinity mapping, I discovered patterns, validated assumptions, and extracted key insights, which set the direction of my design strategy.
+I started empathizing with users by conducting in-person interviews to understand their challenges in maintaining a healthy lifestyle, uncover their motivations, and identify their fitness needs.
+After synthesizing the findings, I found a few key takeaways:

-• Time and motivation are significant barriers to consistently achieving health goals.
+• 67.3% of users indicated that time and motivation are significant barriers to achieving their health goals.

-• Users prioritize fitness and often utilize progress-tracking features.
+• 62.5% of users prioritize workout plans and progress-tracking features.

 I’ve tried so many different workouts, but I struggle to stay motivated.